realabdulkhaliq/mastering-numpy-hands-on-examples/README.md

 NumPy was created in 2005 by Travis Oliphant.
 It is an open source project and you can use it freely.

+The source code for NumPy is located at this github repository https://github.com/numpy/numpy

 NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.

 The array object in NumPy is called `ndarray`, it provides a lot of supporting functions that make working with ndarray very easy.